google.com, pub-0733141238962315, DIRECT, f08c47fec0942fa0

 Versailles, France

 Ferris Wheels ("Eyes"): They seem to be all the rage: London, Paris, Niagara Falls (Canada), a few places in Japan.
-These are outside of the theme parks and there are often attractions surrounding them as add-ons.
+These are outside of the theme parks, usually in a downtown area and there are often attractions surrounding them as add-ons.

 travel with kids